 The Milgard School of Business Master of Accounting (MAcc) program is a one-year, 45-quarter credit professional accounting program.
-The program will consist of 10 four-credit courses and one (1) five-credit internship.
+The program will consist of 10 four-credit courses, 1 one-credit speaker series course and a four-credit internship or independent study experience.
 The courses cover key areas of accounting and business knowledge such as advanced topics in accounting, international accounting, planning, control and performance evaluation, financial statement analysis, financial accounting theory, taxation of businesses, and business law and ethics.
 These courses emphasize the skills and tools for accountants to provide information and assist decision makers.
 Additionally there is an internship/independent study requirement that requires the students to apply their knowledge to a specific area of accounting.
 Its innovative features include international accounting, social reporting, and forensic accounting.
 The program provides the fifth-year of higher education required for the State of Washington CPA exam.

 - Satisfactory completion of prerequisite accounting and business classes before you start the MAcc program.

 - Scores from the GMAT exam.

 - International students: English test score, 92 minimum iBT or 7 IELTS; English test scores are not required if you receive a bachelors degree from a U.S. university.

 - Internship (include on your resume even if you haven't started work yet), and/or any work experience.

 In selecting the entering class, the Milgard School also strives to create an environment that fosters a rich and satisfying learning experience and is representative of society as a whole.
 We believe that a diverse student body helps create such an environment.